 About Kingfisher Metals Corp.

-Kingfisher Metals is a Canadian-based exploration company focused on underexplored district-scale projects in British Columbia.
-Kingfisher has three 100-per-cent-owned district-scale projects that offer potential exposure to high-grade gold, copper, silver, and zinc.
+Kingfisher Metals Corp. (https://kingfishermetals.com/) is a Canadian based exploration company focused on underexplored district-scale projects in British Columbia.
+Kingfisher has three 100% owned district-scale projects that offer potential exposure to high-grade gold, copper, silver, and zinc.
 The Company currently has 103,007,272 shares outstanding.

 We seek Safe Harbor.